daniel-koudouna/kiwi/README.md

 ![Kiwi Logo](/src/com/proxy/kiwi/res/kiwi.png)

 ## Overview
 Kiwi is a comprehensive image viewing package, which includes a lightning fast reader, and a rich file explorer to browse and manage image directories.
-Kiwi was built from the disappointing photo viewers bundled with operating systems such as windows, and the lack of alternative options.
+Kiwi was built from the disappointing photo viewers bundled with operating systems such as Windows, and the lack of alternative options.

 Kiwi works best with a nested directory structure, and is ideal for browsing through hundreds of images, such as comics/manga or camera photos.
 Kiwi offers configurable quality options, to balance the speed/quality depending on the use case scenario.